Acute adrenal crisis

 Call your health care provider if you have Addison disease and are unable to take your glucocorticoid medicine for any reason.

-If you have Addison disease, learn to recognize signs of potential stress that may cause an acute adrenal crisis.
-If you have been instructed by your doctor, be prepared to give yourself an emergency shot of glucocorticoid or to increase your dosage of oral glucocorticoid medication in times of stress.
+If you have Addison disease, learn to recognize the signs of potential stress that may cause an acute adrenal crisis.
+If you have been instructed by your doctor, be prepared to give yourself an emergency shot of glucocorticoid or to increase your dosage of oral glucocorticoid medicine in times of stress.
+Parents should learn to do this for their children who have adrenal insufficiency.

 Always carry medical ID (card, bracelet, or necklace) that says you have adrenal insufficiency.
 The ID should also say the type of medicine and dosage you need in case of an emergency.